radeeyate/kblight/README.md

 ## Notes

 * This script requires root privileges to run.
-* It relies on the `ectool` utility to interact with the Framework Laptop 13 embedded controlled.
+* It relies on the `ectool` utility to interact with the Framework Laptop 13 embedded controller.
 If `ectool` is not found, the binary will be downloaded automatically into `/usr/local/bin`.

 ## Contributing